-6.1 The Clerk will inform the Chair as well as the Principal (provided he or she is not involved in the matter) that a disclosure has been received and that an investigation will be carried out.
-If the Chair is involved in the matter, the Clerk will notify the Audit Committee Chair instead.
+- 6.1 The Director of Governance will inform the Chair as well as the Principal (provided he or she is not involved in the matter) that a disclosure has been received.
+If the Chair is involved in the matter, the Director of Governance will notify the Audit Committee Chair instead. - 6.2 The Audit Committee and the Vice Principal Finance and Resources (unless accused of any wrongdoing) will be informed of any allegation concerning fraud or financial irregularity, as will the College's external auditors.